-However, dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: faking dreadlocks!
+Dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: fake dreadlocks!

-There are a lot of articles that has been posted since I wrote this a couple of years ago, and while I am sure they are great, I’ve noticed that they are making things a little bit too complicated.
+There have been a lot of articles written since I wrote this post a couple of years ago, and while I am sure they are great, I’ve noticed that they are making things a little bit too complicated.
+Faking dreadlocks is actually super easy, and I’m willing to bet you’ll have everything you need right not.
 Here are my tips on how to fake dreadlocks: